huaihuaiweng/CS6400-project/README.md

 Note that the collections referenced in the vector DB already exist in the current GitHub

 ### Running the Project

-Backend Running of files was mostly explained in the data preprocessing Funtionalities of adding and deleting files can be tested with the cells of insert_delete_paper.ipynb
+To run the front end UI:
+streamlit run app/Home.py

 program.ipynb contains our visualizations and tests for our reports.
 The cells can be run on the full dataset and full databases to see the effectiveness of our improvements to the querying.

-To run the front end UI:
-streamlit run app/Home.py
+Adding/removing papers can be tested with the cells in insert_delete_paper.ipynb Make sure you download the dataset and put it in the root folder since the cells are reading from the dataset to insert new data.

 ## References